anakic/querystorm-docs/docs/Functions/Functions_via_DotNet.md

 If the local machine has Visual Studio installed, the `Debug()` method will launch Visual Studio, attach it to the process and stop the debugger at the current line.
 If a debugger is already attached, it will simply stop at the line with the `Debug()` call.

-If you do not have Visual Studio installed, you can use the small open source [DNSpy](https://github.com/0xd4d/dnSpy) debugger, attach it to the Excel process, and use the `Debug()` method to stop the debugger at the desired line in the code.
+If you do not have Visual Studio installed, you can use the small open-source [DNSpy](https://github.com/0xd4d/dnSpy) debugger, attach it to the Excel process, and use the `Debug()` method to stop the debugger at the desired line in the code.